 Use synonyms

-has been added in the southeast corner.
+has been constructed in the southeast corner.

 Unauthorized use and/or duplication of this material without express and written permission from this site's author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Writing9 with appropriate and specific direction to the original content.